-With this eco-friendly camping guide and a little bit of preparation, however, you can have a perfectly enjoyable camping experience while at the same time do the right thing by the environment and the communities we visit.
+With this eco-friendly camping guide and a little bit of preparation, however, you can have a perfectly enjoyable outdoor experience while at the same time do the right thing by the environment and the communities we visit.

 Listed below are our top eco-friendly camping tips and resources.
 Be sure to click on the links to check out the articles:

 You can find lots of tips scattered throughout this guide on sustainability and zero waste camping.